PPM Express Help Center

 WSJF is a tool used in the Scaled Agile Framework (SAFe) to help teams prioritize a list of initiatives.

 Any team in an organization can use the WSJF approach to sequence any initiatives.
-Marketing teams can use it to determine which projects or campaigns will give the company the highest return on investment.
+Marketing teams can use it to determine which Projects or campaigns will give the company the highest return on investment.
 Product teams can use it to decide which items to prioritize on the product backlog.

 MoSCoW: The following values are available for selection instead of the formula: